BB Gun Safety

 even potentially kill someone) with a BB gun.
 Much of the same gun safety

 rules must be followed when using BB guns as when using any other

 Gun safety education is especially important, likely the most important

 teaching point to get across if you are training your child on

 a BB gun before you allow he or she to shoot a real gun.
 Make sure

-they learn BB gun safety, and subsequently basic gun safety, right
+they learn proper BB gun safety practices and procedures right off the